chimericdream/worldofpannotia.com/src/_spells/flame-strike.md

   savingThrow:        "Reflex half"
   spellResistance:    "Yes"
   description:        |
     A flame strike produces a vertical column of divine fire roaring downward.
-The spell deals 1d6 points of damage per caster level (maximum 15d6).
+The spell deals {% die_roll 1 6 0 %} points of damage per caster level (maximum {% die_roll 15 6 0 %}).
 Half the damage is fire damage, but the other half results directly from divine power and is therefore not subject to being reduced by resistance to fire-based attacks.
 ---